Trustroots/notification-daemon/Readme.md

 ### Overview

 The service operates in two phases:

-#### Startup Phase

-Scans recent historical Nostr events via strfry and processes them.
+* in Startup Phase, all historical Nostr events are read from strfry and processes.

-#### Normal Operation Phase

-Listens to a RabbitMQ queue (fed by strfry) for real-time event processing.
+* Normal Operation Phase: Listens to a RabbitMQ queue (fed by strfry) for real-time event processing.

 ### Message Types